dotnet/docs/docs/csharp/ref-locals-and-returns.md

 for the argument to an `in` parameter.
 Also, unlike a `ref` or `out` parameter, you don't need to apply the `in` modifier at the call site.
 The following code shows you two examples of calling the `CalculateDistance` method.
-The first uses two local variables, passed by reference.
-The second include a temporary variable created as part of the method call.
+The first uses two local variables passed by reference.
+The second includes a temporary variable created as part of the method call.

 [!code-csharp[UseInArgument](../../samples/csharp/reference-semantics/Program.cs#UseInArgument "Specifying an In argument")]

-There are several ways in which the compiler ensures that the readonly nature of an `in` argument is enforced.
+There are several ways in which the compiler ensures that the read-only nature of an `in` argument is enforced.
 First of all, the called method can't directly assign to an `in` parameter.
 It can't directly assign to any field of an `in` parameter.
 In addition, you cannot pass